Big Island Bars, Clubs, Kava Cafes

 Phone: (808) 987-7247

-At the bottom of Big Island’s Kalapana Highway outside of Pahoa lies Uncle Robert’s Awa Club, the district’s newest foray into socializing, food, shopping and nightlife.
+At the bottom of Big Island’s Kalapana Highway outside of Pahoa lies Uncle Robert’s Awa Club, the district’s newest foray into socializing, food, shopping, and nightlife.
 In fact, it’s the only place to shop for miles around until returning back to Pahoa.
 Named after the patriarch of the Keli`iho`omalu family that’s lived on the four-acre compounds for decades, Uncle Robert’s has taken off and turned into a hot spot for locals.
-Each Wednesday evening the outdoor market takes place and draws a wide array of local farmers, artists, craftsman, and entertainers.
+Each Wednesday evening the outdoor market takes place and draws a wide array of local farmers, artists, craftsmen, and entertainers.
 Among the shopping and food, live music jams all night long and people dance and drink beer from the “donation bar.”
 This is an ideal place to experience the local culture.
-It’s fast become a gathering place for people not only to eat and shop, but to socialize, share and expand their connections.
+It’s fast to become a gathering place for people not only to eat and shop but to socialize, share and expand their connections.”